 - did they have a business plan?

-- have they advertise the property for lease?
+- have they advertised the property for lease?

 - did they successfully lease the property?